Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Related Work

 Super-resolution has proven effective in improving accuracy within remote sensing images due to the extremely small size of objects within the image~\cite{shermeyer2019effects}.
 Previous works have aimed to learn continuous implicit representations for images at arbitrary resolutions to aid the super-resolution task.
 These representations are used to upsample the images either to specific scales~\cite{ledig2017photo} or to arbitrary resolutions~\cite{xu2021ultrasr, chen2021learning, hu2019magnification}.
 Most super-resolution work aims to increase the resolution of the input image, whereas \ours produces both higher \textit{and lower} resolution images.
 There is some work on super-resolution for satellite imagery, but much of this work is focused on synthetically creating high-resolution datasets for use with models trained specifically for high-resolution data \cite{he2021spatial, kowaleczko2022mus2}. \ours, however, utilizes super-resolution as a means to obtain multiscale representations during pretraining.

-\paragraph{Features at multiple scales.} Because images can contain objects of many different pixel resolutions, the vision community has proposed many methods to extract multiscale features.
+\paragraph{Multiscale Features} Because images can contain objects of many different pixel resolutions, the vision community has proposed many methods to extract multiscale features.
 These include spatial pyramids \cite{lazebnikBagsFeaturesSpatial2006, burtLaplacianPyramidCompact1983, rosenfeldEdgeCurveDetection1971, koenderinkStructureImages1984} and dense sampling of windows \cite{yanSpatialPyramidsNew2012a, jiRegionBasedSpatialSampling2013, yanImageClassificationDensely2015}.
 These approaches have been combined by methods such as \cite{felzenszwalbDiscriminativelyTrainedMultiscale2008}, in which dense histogram-of-gradient features are computed for each feature pyramid level.
 Rather than using classical computer vision techniques to extract multiscale features, convolutional neural networks have been used to build deep multiscale features.
-CNNs with subsampling layers inherently build feature pyramids, a property exploited explicitly by \cite{liuSSDSingleShot2016a, linFeaturePyramidNetworks2017, ghiasiLaplacianPyramidReconstruction2016}.
-Recently, this multiscale idea has been extended to vision transformers by~\cite{fan2021multiscale}, who show that this architecture improves various video recognition and image classification tasks. \ours reconstructs a version of Laplacian pyramids as a way to force an encoder to learn multi-scale features.
+CNNs with subsampling layers inherently build feature pyramids, a property exploited explicitly by models such as the Feature Pyramid Network and the Single-Shot Detector, amongst others~\cite{liuSSDSingleShot2016a, linFeaturePyramidNetworks2017, ghiasiLaplacianPyramidReconstruction2016}.
+Recently, this multiscale idea has been extended to vision transformers by~\cite{fan2021multiscale}, who show that this architecture improves various video recognition and image classification tasks, as well as in \cite{gaoConvMAEMaskedConvolution2022,zhangPointM2AEMultiscaleMasked2022} which proposes various hybrid CNN-MAE architectures that yield multiscale features during MAE pretraining.
+Different from these works, \ours uses a Laplacian pyramid decoder as a way to force an encoder to learn multiscale features with the ViT architecture.